spack/spack/lib/spack/docs/environments.rst

 By default, the ``spack env activate`` will load the view associated with the Environment into the user environment.
-The ``-v, --with-view`` argument ensures this behavior, and the ``-V, --without-vew`` argument activates the environment without changing the user environment variables.
+The ``-v, --with-view`` argument ensures this behavior, and the ``-V, --without-view`` argument activates the environment without changing the user environment variables.

 The ``-p`` option to the ``spack env activate`` command modifies the